-ECR Number Environmental Commitment Record Requirements Description of ADOT Responsibilities Material Sou Material Sources MAT-1 The contractor may use material sources from the ADOT Contractor-Furnished Materials Sources List.
+ECR Number Environmental Commitment Record Requirements Description of ADOT Responsibilities Material So urces MAT-1 The contractor may use material sources from the ADOT Contractor-Furnished Materials Sources List.
 If the source that the contractor prefers to use is not on the ADOT list, then the contractor shall complete ADOT EPG's Material Source Environmental Analysis Application.
 Contractor-furnished material sources must go through a process to obtain environmental clearance for use on ADOT projects.
 The material source owner or operator must submit a Material Source Environmental Analysis Application, with cultural survey and reports, to ADOT EPG.
 After receiving the completed application, ADOT EPG will initiate a cultural consultation process.
 Upon successful completion of the environmental review, the material source will receive a tracking number and may be included on the ADOT Contractor-Furnished Materials Sources List.
-ADOT to oversee for compliance MAT-2 Materials excavated from the cuts through the South Mountains shall be used along the project only between 51st Avenue and 17th Avenue.
-ADOT to oversee for compliance Section 4(f) S4F-1 Where the Selected Alternative will cross NRHP-eligible properties (specifically, the Grand Canal, Roosevelt Canal, and the historic Southern Pacific Railroad [Wellton-Phoenix-Eloy Mainline]), the freeway will be constructed as an elevated span to clear the properties.
+MAT-2 Materials excavated from the cuts through the South Mountains shall be used along the project only between 51st Avenue and 17th Avenue.
+ADOT to oversee for compliance Section 4(f) Section 4(f) span to clear the properties.
 ADOT to oversee for compliance S4F-2 Because existing access to some of the NRHP-eligible properties afforded protection under Section 4(f) may be affected, alternative access will be provided.
 In those instances, access will not be restricted and utility of the resources will not be altered.
 ADOT to oversee for compliance